 Truth to be told: I am not that big of a fan of “demo” albums.
-But I must say I have become quite fond of Angel Olsen´s 2020 release, Whole New Mess.
-This album serves as an “anternative take” on her most ambitious album yet, 2019´s All Mirrors.
+But I must say I have become quite fond of Angel Olsen‘s 2020 release, Whole New Mess.
+This album serves as an “alternative take” on her most ambitious album yet, 2019’s All Mirrors.
 So I will go right ahead and compare these two releases in this post.

 - Genre: folk pop/rock